Sanderkk/ML_Project/README.md

 3. Inside the newly created `data` directory, create a new directory named `StanfordDogs`
 4. Copy the zip file of the downloaded dataset to the `StanfordDogs` directory.
 5. Unzip the file.
 This should result in either a new directory named `archive`, or two folders named `annotations` and `images`.
-6. When the data is downloaded, the config file need to be changes to link to the data.
+6. When the data is downloaded, the config file need to be changed to link to the data.
 This is explained in the `CONFIG` section.

 When the data is augmented it creates a new folder named `processed_data` in this data directory.